FIRS boss harps on investing in women, girl child’s empowerment -

 According to her, first, one becomes member of the institute having qualified, go through the professional exams and thereby enable the organisation reach the grassroots.

-“By going to secondary schools to encourage them there, to take up the profession; it has been proven that women are the best managers of resources,” Abdul-Hamid said.
+“By going to secondary schools to encourage them there, to take up the profession; it has been proven that women are the best managers of resources.”

 NAN reports that the SWAN Abuja chapter consists of 300 Chartered Accountants.